 Cut the Mortise Dimensions

-If the chisel is not sharp, sharpen it on the whetstone.
+Sharpen it on the whetstone, if necessary.
 The chisel must be very sharp to produce quality work.
 Tap the chisel along the borders of the mortise marks.
 The mortise should be as deep as the thickness of the hinge plates.

 Clear the Mortises